xaviemirmon/confidentarsonist-template/shadcn-twblocks/README.md

 # `shadcn` Integration Reference

 This application showcases how to integrate `shadcn` with Puck and Puck AI to build a page builder.
-It was bootstrapped with our [Next.js recipe](https://github.com/puckeditor/puck/tree/main/recipes/next), and all Puck-related code lives under the `./puck` directory.
+It was bootstrapped with our [Next.js recipe](https://github.com/puckeditor/puck/tree/main/recipes/next), and all Puck component integration-related code lives under the `./puck` directory.

 You can use it to: